Mirvik/FromZeroToML/statistics/notes/lecture_03.md

 ## Key concepts
-1. **A frequency distribution** describes the number of observations for each possible value of a variable.
+1. **A frequency distribution** is a way to show how often each value appears in a set of data.
 Frequency distributions are depicted using graphs and frequency tables.

-2. **Measures of central tendency** estimate the center, or average, of a data set.
+2. **Measures of central tendency** are ways to find the "center" or typical value in a dataset.
 The mean, median and mode are 3 ways of finding the average.

-3. **Measures of variability** give you a sense of how spread out the values are.
+3. **Measures of variability** are methods used to describe how spread out the values in a dataset are.
 The range, standard deviation and variance each reflect different aspects of spread.

 ## Univariate descriptive statistics